Key Differences Between Budder, Resin, and Sauce Concentrates

 While most cannabis strains contain a THC content between 14% and 28%, some strains hold over 30% THC.
 That remains far below the 80% THC potency that concentrates may reach.
 So, as you can see, cannabis concentrates are not for the faint-hearted or novice cannabis users.

 Cannabis consumers should build a tolerance for potent THC before thinking of concentrates.
 And you must develop expertise in manipulating the product and the devices involved.
 The following explains the key differences between cannabis Budder, Resin, and Sauce.
-It also recommends methods for the consumption of the respective products.
+It also recommends methods for consuming the respective products.

 What is cannabis budder?